08 Jan 2020 – The Year of Self-Care

 New to this whole self-care thing and not really sure what it means?
 Basically, self-care is any act that you carry out to take better care of your mental, emotional or physical health.
 It may seem like a simple concept but you’ll be surprised how often it’s overlooked!

-Good self-care is so important as it not only boosts your mood and reduces anxiety but it can help you in all aspects of your life, from your work to maintaining positive relationships with others.
+Good self-care is so important.
+It boosts your moods and reduces anxiety.
+In addition to this, it can also help you in work situations and enable you maintain positive relationships with others.

 Self-care is quite a personal thing.
 What works for someone, may not necessary work for another but here are a few ideas.